10 Thrifting & DIY Wedding Projects for Your Wedding

 - Confetti cake with bright sprinkles.

 A décor item to feature throughout your ceremony and reception is signage.
-For an easy wedding project with the family, head to your local craft, thrift, salvage, or home improvement store.
+For an easy wedding project, head to your local craft, thrift, salvage, or home improvement store.
 You can often find secondhand wooden boards in great condition.
 These can be painted with chalk paint or rustic stains, then hand-painted with instructions, cute sayings, and simple illustrations.
 Professional calligraphers will charge a pretty penny for chic signage, so if you’re willing to troubleshoot, you can save big with do-it-yourself.

 A few tips for gorgeous signage: